Summer 2020 program updates

 The 2-3 page proposal, written by the faculty mentor, will be graded on the following (here is the full evaluation rubric):

-- 20 points – Description and timeline of research/creative activity project
+- 20 points – Description and timeline of research/creative activity project that will be completed virtually

 - 35 points – Role of the undergraduate student